silkroadnomad/DoichainPlaygroundSvelte/README.md

 Originally, Doichain aimed to mitigate email spam by recording email permissions (double opt-ins) via a secondary-layer protocol.
 Despite the project's cessation due to funding issues, the blockchain remains active.

-We believe that a merge-mined blockchain, which utilizes the computational excess from Bitcoin mining to produce blocks, holds value for storing transactions in a cost-effective and straightforward manner.
+We believe that a merge-mined blockchain, which utilizes the computational excess from Bitcoin mining to produce blocks, holds big value for storing transactions in a cost-effective and straightforward manner.

 Doichain simplifies the process of saving, displaying, and finding name-value pair data.
 For example, the shell command:
 ```